Skip to main content

 Birding HIKES

 There is no wrong way to go if you’re a birdwatcher!
 We have a variety of habitats on the land, so different species can be found all over the property.
-A good route to start with is swinging by Mystery Lake, taking the paved path down to Lake Michigan, and then walking back up to the building by following the North Lake Terrace Hiking Trail.
+A good route to start with is swinging by Mystery Lake, taking the paved path down to Lake Michigan, and then walking back up to the building by following the North Lake Terrace trail.
 During spring migration, this route should give a great variety of birds, including many warbler species.

 Solitude Hike

 Hike to Mystery Lake, and then head to the Woodland Loop.
 It is not a high-traffic area, and even includes a spot called Solitude Marsh!
-Another great area to recommend to visitors looking for solitude is the West Meadows Trail.
+Another great area to recommend to visitors looking for solitude is the West Meadows Loop.
 You will see quite a few ponds, Eastern Bluebird houses, prairie flowers in summer, and it’s likely you will not run into anyone else.
 Hiking this route will be muddy if it has rained recently.

 Trail Guidelines

 Here are a few quick guidelines for hiking at Schlitz Audubon.
 We have six miles of trails, portions of which consist of paved, crushed gravel, or boardwalks that are wheelchair accessible.
 Drones, bicycles, and pets are not allowed on Center trails.
 Collecting is prohibited; please leave nature where it is for everyone to experience.
-Please stay on marked trails (even for photographs); stepping off-trail can diminish plant and animal habitat that we work to create.
+Please stay on marked trails (even for photographs); stepping off-trail can diminish the plant and animal habitat that we work to create.

 See our Frequently Asked Questions for complete trail guidelines.